Hudson Line (Metro-North): Purchase by the MTA

 On November 13, 2018, the MTA announced its intent to purchase the Hudson and Harlem Lines as well as the Grand Central Terminal for up to $35.065 million, plus a discount rate of 6.25%.
 The purchase would include all inventory, operations, improvements, and maintenance associated with each asset, except for the air rights over Grand Central.
 At the time, the Hudson and Harlem Lines were owned by Argent Ventures, a holding company that had taken possession of Penn Central's assets upon its bankruptcy, while the Grand Central Terminal was owned by Midtown TDR Ventures.
 Under the terms of the leases for each asset, the MTA would only be able to exercise an option to purchase the three assets before October 2019.
 The MTA's finance committee approved the proposed purchase on November 13, 2018, and the purchase was approved by the full board two days later.
 The deal finally closed in March 2020, with the MTA taking ownership of the terminal and rail lines.

 The MTA purchased the segment of the Hudson Line from Grand Central to a point 2 mi north of Poughkeepsie.
 North of this point, milepost 75.8, the CSX Transportation-owned and Amtrak-operated Hudson Subdivision rail line continues north to Albany.

+In 2025, the MTA published a plan to fortify the Hudson Line right-of-way against climate change, including sea level rise and extreme weather.
+At the time, more than half of the line's length was in a floodplain, and about 20 mi of the line from Riverdale to Croton-Harmon was especially susceptible to incidents like mudslides and washouts.